 BDPA-DC/HOPE Project Tech Partnership initiative is to assist HBCU students and graduates with earning CompTIA technical certifications.
 In addition to assisting with technical certification HOPE Project will assist HBCU grads with career coaching and access to our employer network.

 The program is open to any HBCU STEM Major or recent HBCU Stem Graduate.
 We anticipate awarding 40 scholarships in 2021.
-Candidates can select from any one of the three CompTIA certifications, A+, Network+ or Security+ • Apply on or before January 8th, 2021 with your latest resume by visiting: https://www.hopeprojectonline.com/hbcu
+Candidates can select from any one of the three CompTIA certifications, A+, Network+ or Security+ • Apply now and before January 7th, 2022 with your latest resume by visiting: https://www.hopeprojectonline.com/hbcu

 Start-Ups.
 Small Businesses.
 HBCU/MIs.